Welcome to our website for St Annes Lawn Tennis and Squash Club. Brand new for the 2019 season.

 After the Second World War the Open Tournaments recommenced in 1948.
 Exhibition events also resumed, reviving the pre-war interest and attracting crowds to see Wimbledon stars and overseas players in action.
 In 1950 and in 1954 Harvard & Yale played Lancashire at the Club before about 1000 spectators and many friendships were formed.
 In May 1952 there was a women’s event – Great Britain v France (an easy 16 – 0 victory for the British as a very wet weekend prevented the French from practising on the unfamiliar grass).

-The clubhouse is home to the Cresent Yoga Studio.
+The clubhouse is home to the Crescent Yoga Studio.
 A variety of classes take place throughout the day.
-For a full timetable visit Cresent Yoga
+For a full timetable visit Crescent Yoga